Jarell Martin

-Jarell Martin (born May 24, 1994) is an American professional basketball player for Maccabi Tel Aviv of the Israeli Basketball Premier League and the EuroLeague.
-Martin, a power forward from Baton Rouge, Louisiana, played college basketball at LSU.
+Jarell Montrel Martin (born May 24, 1994) is an American professional basketball player for the Koshigaya Alphas of the Japanese B.League.
+He played college basketball for the LSU Tigers.
+Martin was selected by the Memphis Grizzlies as the 25th overall pick in the 2015 NBA draft.
+He spent four seasons in the National Basketball Association (NBA): three with the Grizzlies and one with the Orlando Magic.
+Martin joined the Sydney Kings of the NBL in 2020 and won an NBL championship in 2022.
+He won an Israeli League championship while playing with Maccabi Tel Aviv in 2023.

 High school career

 As one of the top prospects in the country, Martin was selected as a McDonald's All-American, the first for LSU head coach Johnny Jones.
 Martin was also the winner of the 2013 Mr. Basketball award given annually by the Louisiana Sports Writers Association to the top player in the state of Louisiana.

 Considered a five-star recruit by ESPN.com, Martin was listed as the No. 3 power forward and the No. 11 player in the nation in 2013.

 College career

 Freshman season

 Martin started 25 of LSU's 34 games and averaged 10.3 points, 4.6 rebounds and 26.2 minutes per game.
 He ranked ninth in the SEC among freshmen in scoring, and seventh among SEC freshmen in rebounding.
 He averaged 11.4 points per game in SEC action with 12 of his 18 double figure scoring games coming in SEC play.
 For his performance, Martin was selected to the SEC All-Freshman Team.